mikewen8/Ainotes/README.md

 please do the css

-Jordan please implement a button from create note to go back to the classes
+Jordan please implement a button from create note to go back to the classes In the create note have the notes only show the note in each class

 Nathan research security